Akira-1231/Healthcare-Big-Data-Analytics-and-Visualization-Platform/README.md

 ## Setup

+Download records_w_diag_icd10-8.csv at https://physionet.org/content/mimiciv/ and put it to ./import/csv/raw.

 Rename `.env.example` file to `.env` and set your desired password.
 Remember to never commit files containing passwords or any other sensitive information.

 ### System requirements